Complete your degree, begin your career...

-- Once admitted, you must complete 15 hours from three content areas for a total of 45 hours.
-Hours earned before entering the program may be used to satisfy degree requirements after consulting with a program advisor.
+- Once admitted, you must complete 24 hours from a primary and 21 hours from a secondary content area for a total of 45 hours.
+Hours earned before entering the program may be used to satisfy degree requirements..

-- Courses completed as part of the core curriculum may not be used to satisfy the degree requirements.
+- Courses completed as part of the core curriculum cannot be used to satisfy the content areas.

-You may choose your three content areas from the following:
+You may choose your two areas from the following:

 - AREA II: Business, Community Studies, Social Science